Constructing Sources of Conflict for Your Story

 Good stories are packed with irony.
 Hegel said that all meaning is created by the violent clash of a thesis vs. an antithesis.
 The more ironies you pack into your story, the more meaning you'll create.

 Seeing these as essential to the development of a strong narrative, Bird then provides examples of each in action within a film—without really explaining how to manufacture irony.
 Bird is not alone; practically everyone who writes about story defers to the experience of narrative concepts, rather than the ingredients.
-And there's no more celebrated chef in their estimation, then Hegel and his ham-fisted notions of thesis and anti-thesis.
+And there's no more celebrated chef in their estimation, than Hegel and his ham-fisted notions of thesis and anti-thesis.

-All meaning is contextual; to some, freedom is having enough money to whatever you want; to others, freedom is detachment from the pressures of a successful career.
+All meaning is contextual.
+To some, freedom is having enough money to whatever you want; to others, freedom is detachment from the pressures of a successful career.
 Change the context, and you change the meaning of freedom.
 That gap between beliefs manifests an inequity in the mind of the observer—one that often requires a story to work it all out.

 The article A Method for Generating Conflict explores a process for crafting an inequity: